molass-saxs/molass-essence/_sources/chapters/intro.md

 Molass Library is a rewrite of [MOLASS](https://www.jstage.jst.go.jp/article/biophysico/20/1/20_e200001/_article) which is an analytical tool for SEC-SAXS experiment data currently hosted at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html), Japan.
 It is designed for scripting in Jupyter notebooks, thereby attaining greater flexibility compared to the predecessor thanks to the Python ecosystem diversity.

 This document describes the theoretical essence of the library, meaning that we will provide brief entries on each key point rather than exploring every subject in depth.
-Many topics are still under investigation, and it is more important to enable readers to easily engage with them and experiment on their own than to present our elaborate but not yet fully established results.
+Many topics are still under investigation, and it is more important for readers to be able to quickly try these ideas and see for themselves how they work than to present our elaborate but not yet fully established results.

 You can read the chapters of the left sidebar in order.
 Otherwise, glance over the contents or use the search box to find what you are interested in.